image_pdfimage_print

 2. Usage of marketing materials – new representatives

-2. Representatives are informed when approval is required from the institution to replicate the institution’s marketing collateral including:
+2. Representatives are informed when approval is required from the Institution to replicate its marketing collateral including:

 Country Manager